2 Line (Sound Transit): Route

-The 2 Line diverges from the 1 Line at International District/Chinatown station, located near the end of the Downtown Seattle Transit Tunnel.
-The tracks ascend on an existing ramp, used by buses leaving the tunnel, and turn east to follow Interstate 90 over Interstate 5.
-The line will use the freeway's former express lanes, which weave under the westbound lanes and onto the roadway's median as I-90 passes around the north side of Beacon Hill.
+The 2 Line is 33 mi long and serves a total of 25 stations, of which 13 are shared with the 1 Line.
+It diverges from the 1 Line at International District/Chinatown station, located near the end of the Downtown Seattle Transit Tunnel.
+The tracks ascend on an existing ramp, formerly used by buses leaving the tunnel, and turn east to follow Interstate 90 over Interstate 5.
+The line uses the freeway's former express lanes, which weave under the westbound lanes and onto the roadway's median as I-90 passes around the north side of Beacon Hill.
 The 2 Line then stops at Judkins Park station near the freeway's interchange with Rainier Avenue before entering the Mount Baker Tunnel.
-The tracks travel onto the Homer M. Hadley Memorial Bridge, a floating bridge that will be renovated to accommodate light rail, towards Mercer Island.
+The tracks travel onto the Homer M. Hadley Memorial Bridge, a floating bridge that was renovated to accommodate light rail, towards Mercer Island.
 On the island, the 2 Line travels under Aubrey Davis Park and stops at a station at the center of the city's central business district.
 After traversing the East Channel Bridge, the light rail tracks leave I-90 and cross over to the east side of Bellevue Way, traveling north on an elevated guideway through South Bellevue station.
 The tracks descend into a trench running along the west edge of Mercer Slough Nature Park, with lids near the historic Frederick W. Winters House and other intersections.
 The 2 Line then turns northeastward to follow 112th Avenue Southeast, crossing under the street to its west side near Surrey Downs Park, and stops at East Main station before turning sharply westward into a tunnel.
 The 1,985 ft tunnel travels under 110th Avenue Northeast in Downtown Bellevue and makes a sharp turn to the east at Bellevue Downtown station, adjacent to Bellevue Transit Center at the eastern edge of Downtown Bellevue.